JeremyJones/jbw/README.md

 After cloning the repository, change into the repo directory and do the following.

+1. Install required modules with `pip install -r requirements.txt`.
+You may want to create a virtual environment to keep the modules contained.
 1. Create a file `secretvars.py` which defines a Python variable called `API_KEY` with your quandl API key.
 1. Optionally create a file `symbollist.csv` where the first field in each line is a symbol to retrieve.
 1. Create the directories `_kv` and `datajson`